-"Data Protection Legislation" means all applicable data protection and data privacy legislation including, where relevant, the General Data Protection Regulation EU 2016/679, the UK Data Protection Act 1998 and all equivalent, associated and similar legislation which applies to us from time to time.
+"Data Protection Legislation" means all applicable data protection and data privacy legislation including the Personal Information Protection and Electronic Documents Act (Canada) and, where relevant, the General Data Protection Regulation EU 2016/679, the UK Data Protection Act 1998 and all equivalent, associated and similar legislation which applies to us from time to time.

 What personal information do we collect?

-The term personal information refers to any information about you (or other identifiable people) including information that may specifically identify you or them.
-We will be collecting personal information from you that includes the following:
+The term “personal information” refers to any information about you (or other identifiable people) including information that may specifically identify you or them.
+We collect personal information that you provide to us (or that your financial advisor or dealer provides to us on your behalf), which may include the following:

 For legal entities such as businesses, partnerships, trusts, estates or investment clubs, we may collect the information referred to above from each authorized person, partner, trustee, executor and club member, as appropriate.
 Each member of the Sprott Group may be a controller of personal information that we collect and each will comply with this policy.